Gravitation as a Plastic Distortion of the Lorentz Vacuum: Introduction

+The gravitational theory in \cite{ladogu,dola} has been recently reviewed by \cite{hestenes2005}.However, despite some very good ideas presented there, those works which do not specify clearly (in our opinion) the relationship between their gauge covariant derivative $\mathcal{D}_{\mu}$ and the standard Levi-Civita \ covariant derivative $D_{e_{\mu}}$ of $ \slg $ implies in confusion, for the formalism as presented in \cite{lagodu,dola,hestenes2005} does not permit to deduce any relation between $\mathcal{D}_{\mu}\ $and $D_{e_{\mu}}$.
+The confusion, now clarified is described in Appendix F which has additional remarks (concerning the originally written in 2010) and resulted from a discussion of W.A.R. with A. Lasenby at ICCA10\footnote{See http://icca10.ut.ee/.} in August 2014.

-For completeness we also present in Appendix C the derivation of the equations of motion for a theory where the gravitational field is described by two independent fields, a distortion field $ \slh $ and a rotation field $\Omega$.
-This is in line of ideas (first present in \cite{hehl} where it is claimed that $\Omega$ is related to the source of spin.\footnote{However, it must be said here that as it is clear from the the application of the Lagrangian formalism for multiform fields (including spinor fields) using the \ multiform and extensor calculus, as developed e.g., in \cite{rodcap2007} the source of spin is to be found in the antisymmetric part of the canonical energy-momentum tensor.}.
-Appendix D contains a proof of the equivalence of two apparently very different expressions for the Einstein-Hilbert Lagrangian density.
-Appendix E recall the derivation of the field equations for the potential fields $\mathfrak{g}^{\mathbf{\alpha}}= \slh ^{\dagger}( \mbox{\boldmath{$\vartheta$}} ^{\mathbf{\alpha}})$.
-Also, Appendix G presents (in order to illustrate once more the philosophy addopted in this paper) a model for the gravitational field of a point mass where that field is represented by the \textit{ }nonmetricity of a particular connection
+For completeness we also present in Appendix C the derivation of the equations of motion for a theory where the gravitational field is described by two independent fields, a distortion field $ \slh $ and a rotation field $\Omega$ \ This is in line of ideas (first present in \cite{hehl} where it is claimed that $\Omega$ is related to the source of spin.\footnote{However, it must be said here that as it is clear form the the application of the Lagrangian formalism for mltiform fields (including spinor fields) using the \ multiform and extensor calculus, as developed e.g., in \cite{rodcap2007} the source of spins is to be found in the antisymmetric part of the canonical energy-momentum tensor.}.
+Appendix D contains a proof of the equivalence of two apparently very different expressions for the Einstein-Hilbert Lagrangian density and Appendix E recall the derivation of the field equations for the potential fields $\mathfrak{g}^{\mathbf{\alpha}}= \slh ^{\dagger}( \mbox{\boldmath{$\vartheta$}} ^{\mathbf{\alpha}})$.

 Finally in Section 8 we present our conclusions.